 CC: The nostalgia of a heavy, warm jacket is nice from time to time, but certainly not very useful for getting outdoors.
 Down is the best bet for warmth to weight and volume.
 The higher “fill power”, the warmer/lighter/more packable, the down will be.
 Synthetic insulators are never as light or packable.

 FM: There is nothing worse than being cold AND wet.
-What type of materials are best for waterproofing my outer layers to make sure that I don’t get soaked in the snow?
+What type of materials work best for waterproofing my outer layers.
+To make sure that I don’t get soaked in the snow?

 CC: A “hard” shell (as opposed to a softshell) is the most waterproof outer layer offered.
 It is typically 2- or 3-layer material, with fully taped seams, and rating of 20k/20k or higher.
 Two layer is lighter and softer, while 3L is more durable.